- City Budget

 The City has also invested in the Blake Road Corridor.
 The City is adding several pedestrian friendly amenities including: multi-use trails, landscaped boulevards and upgraded street lighting.
 The Road will also be upgraded to handle future traffic and development demands.
 The $16 million project will receive reimbursements from Hennepin County ($8 Million) and utilize Municipal State Aid of ($3 million).

 The City’s share of the Artery project and Blake Road reconstruction were funded with debt.
 They also took advantage of limited outside funding sources in order to make needed improvements.
 Delaying the projects would likely result in higher costs and a larger City-share of the overall cost.

 The Activity Center is a separate facility that is included in the general fund budget.
 The general fund levy amount being used for the Activity Center is $339,043 or 1.9 percent of the levy.
 The Activity Center’s mission is to provide pathways to “Experience the Upside of Aging.”
 It is a gathering place for mature adults.

 Hopkins Center for the Arts

 The City was able to increase the scope of the project to include remodeled locker rooms, shower rooms, expanded lobby, remodeled office, remodeled concession stand and expanded restroom facilities after receiving contributions from the Hopkins School District ($1 million) and the Hopkins Youth Hockey Association ($1 million).
 The project still required bond proceeds of $3.1 million to complete.
-The debt service for the bonds will be paid with a Pavilion levy over the next 15 years.
+The debt service for the bonds will be paid with a Pavilion levy through 2033.